splunk/observability-workshop/content/en/tko/session-6/lab1.md

 Ok let's triage this SOFTWARE ISSUE and skip directly to the traces.

-Click on shop service
+- Click on shop service

-click Traces ( right side )
+- Click Traces ( right side )

-Sort by Duration
+- Sort by Duration

 Select the longest duration trace ( or one of the obvious much longer ones )